Restore cauliflower appreciation in your household! A simple and delicious midweek soup.

 finely grated rind and juice of 1/2 lemon

-Good old cauliflower.
-They can be divisive, but cauliflowers are so great in a winter curry or lathered with cheese sauce or simply roasted whole or in florets with olive oil and salt until they are nutty and crisp and utterly addictive.
-Alternatively, this simple soup is a winner – found in an old edition of Gourmet Traveller magazine.
-After sharing this one with some floret-weary eaters, cauliflower appreciation was restored!
-It has a mild creamy flavour with sage and thyme, is really good with those grilled cheese toasties, and if you’ve ever grown your own, you’ll appreciate that sometimes they can be a little grubby on top – this blended soup is a delicious way to use any less attractive ones.
+Cauliflower can be divisive, but they’re great in curries, or lathered with cheese sauce, or simply roasted with olive oil and salt until they are nutty and crisp and utterly addictive.
+Done all that?
+This simple soup is also a winner – found in an old edition of Gourmet Traveller magazine.
+After making this for a household of floret-weary eaters, cauliflower appreciation was restored!
+It has a mild creamy flavour with sage and thyme, and is really good with those grilled cheese toasties.
+And if you’ve ever grown your own, you’ll appreciate that they can often be a little grubby on top – this blended soup is a delicious way to use any less attractive ones.
 Stems and all.

 Melt the butter in a large saucepan, add onion, garlic and herbs.
 Stir occasionally until lightly golden, about 4-5 minutes.